streamlit/mintaka/README.md

-# Deneb - a headless React-based chart builder for Vega-Lite
+# Deneb - a chart builder for Vega-Lite

+Deneb is a headless React-based chart builder that produces Vega-Lite specs.

 This is still very much a work in progress.
 No tests.
 No documentation.
 No promises.